tip-org/tools-paper/paper.md

 TODO: Is this the right reference? ]
 -->

-Internally, our transformation expresses monomorphisation as horn clauses in predicate calculus, and then we obtain the minimal model which describes at which types we need to make ground typed clones of definitions.
+Internally, our transformation expresses monomorphisation as first-order Horn clauses,

+predicate calculus, and then we obtain the minimal model which describes at which types we need to make ground typed clones of definitions.
 The clauses added for definitions make sure that all its dependencies